panoplymedia/challenges/log_processing/README.md

 java -jar target\scala-2.12\log_processing-assembly-0.0.1.jar "C:\Users\You\code\challenges\log_processing\src\test\resources\sample"
 ```
 Some Spark output will be displayed.
 Wait for the input prompt to appear.
 It looks like "> ".
 You can query the dataset by entering Spark SQL at the prompt and hitting enter.
+The table to select from is 'delivered'.
 To exit, type 'quit'

 ## Querying the byte ranges
 After starting the application, wait for the "> " prompt to appear.
 Then enter your query.
 Type 'quit' to exit.

 To check if a file was completely delivered, check if that combination of ipAddress, userAgent, request has only one
 byte range starting at 0 and ending with the file size.
+If a row is returned, the file was delivered successfully.
 ```
 > select * from delivered where ipAddress='183.3.129.45' AND userAgent='Mozilla/5.0 (iPhone; CPU iPhone OS 13_6 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) CriOS/83.0.4147.71 Mobile/15E148 Safari/604.1' AND request='/32668757-95c0-4ded-9b81-71607a644e92' AND byteRanges=array(named_struct('start', 0, 'end', 1741))
 +------------+---------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------+-----------+